 That figure, the bottom end of the White House's best-picture scenario of 100,000 to 240,000 deaths, was reached in late May after the virus spread across the United States.

 Track the number of reported new deaths each day in the country and in the hardest-hit states.
-NBC News will be updating the data in these charts between 6 and 7 p.m.
-ET every day.
+NBC News will update the data in these charts between 6 and 7 p.m.
+ET daily.
 See the number of new confirmed cases per day in each state here.

-Since New York's first recorded death on March 14, more than 20,000 of its people have died of COVID-19.
-As of May 22, more have died in New York than in any country except Italy and the United Kingdom.
+Since New York's first recorded death on March 14, more than 30,000 of its people have died of COVID-19.

-Around the rest of the country, New Jersey, Michigan, Pennsylvania and Massachusetts have had the most deaths.
+Around the rest of the country, New Jersey, Illinois, Massachusetts and California have had the most deaths.
 Note that these charts are on a different scale than the New York state chart above.